FumingPower3925/GAS-stack/README.md

-# Security meets high performance simplicity
+# Security meets highly performant simplicity

 Leveraging the simplicity of Alpine JS CSP, with the performance of golang.